Tokyo Places to Visit | Things to Do in Ginza

 Sushi no Midori | Sushi in Ginza

 For a more affordable option, Sushi no Midori is a popular sushi restaurant with multiple locations throughout Tokyo.
 Although off the main Ginza street, Umegaoka Sushi No Midori Sohonten is a local favorite usually lined up by the locals and tourists.
-Good news is that the restaurant now offers reservation (click here to reserve your spot).
+Good news is that the restaurant now offers reservations (click here to reserve your spot).
 When you make it there, try their ever-popular grilled eel nigiri.

 Location: On Corridor-gai (Sushi No Midori Location) | Opening Hours: 11 am – 9 pm (Closed at 9 pm on Sunday.)